bwaismeyer/MOS_demo/README.md

                        type, quality_group)
 ```

-## Defining a Multinomial Model Formula
+## Defining a multinomial model formula
 The actual fitting of the multinomial model will occur when an MOS instance
 server is first initialized.
 (For users familiar with Shiny, the fitting
 occurs in the `server.R` file outside of the server loop.)